-A simplified version of the questionnaire can be found in the publications section of the SHS website10.
+A simplified version of the questionnaire can be found in the publications section of the SHS website9.
 This includes details on how questions are allocated to the different streams.
-The broad topic areas, however, are as follows.
+The broad topic areas, however, are described in the following section.

-9 Scottish Government Survey Harmonisation (Core Questions): http://www.scotland.gov.uk/Topics/Statistics/About/SurveyHarm
+8 Scottish Government Survey Harmonisation (Core Questions): https://www2.gov.scot/Topics/Statistics/About/SurveyHarm